Pure Go | MIT | G729/8000 | annexb=no

 No certification claim

-ITU byte-exact conformance and broad interoperability certification are not claimed.
+ITU certification, ITU endorsement, and encoder byte-exact conformance are not claimed.

 SIP/RTP integration